sacdallago/bio_embeddings/README.md

 ## Building a Distribution
 Building the packages best happens using invoke.
-If you manganage your dependecies with poetry this should be already installed.
+If you manage your dependencies with poetry this should be already installed.
 Simply use `poetry run invoke clean build` to update your requirements according to your current status and to generate the dist files